Brooklyn is the most heavily populated borough in New York City with more than 2.6 million residents.

 Regardless of how you may view your liability, it’s important to know that you have the right to fight your ticket.

-At Feifer & Greenberg, our experienced Brooklyn traffic ticket lawyers understand the Traffic Violations Bureau and how to contest tickets in these administrative venues.
+At Feifer & Greenberg, our experienced Brooklyn traffic ticket attorneys understand the Traffic Violations Bureau and how to contest tickets in these administrative venues.
 We’re always happy to offer free consultations to discuss your situation and the options available for handling your Brooklyn traffic ticket.

 Call us at (888) 842-5384 or contact us online today.